SNodeC/snode.c/README.md

 EchoServer echoServer("echo"); // Create named server instance
 ```

- (try it yourself using the code from  [github](https://github.com/VolkerChristian/echo)), the output of the help screen changes slightly:
+ (try it yourself using the code from github in the **[named-instance](https://github.com/VolkerChristian/echo/tree/named-instance)** branch of the echo application), the output of the help screen changes slightly:

 ```shell
 Configuration for Application 'echoserver'